 Work with Medical Providers

 Many people involved in serious car accidents consider filing a personal injury lawsuit.
 If you’re thinking about a lawsuit in your case, then you may be able to negotiate with medical providers to give you treatment.
 Some hospitals and other healthcare providers will provide you treatment if you allow them to place a lien against a future personal injury settlement.
-A personal injury lawyer can advise you whether you have a basis for a suit, and if you do, then you may be able to receive treatment after singing a lien agreement with a medical provider.
+A car accident lawyer can advise you whether you have a basis for a suit, and if you do, then you may be able to receive treatment after singing a lien agreement with a medical provider.

 Hire a Personal Injury Lawyer